wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-plan-your-microsoft-365-transition.md

 :::row-end:::
 :::row:::
   :::column:::
-    Collect the details about any applications that are integrated with existing systems (mail enabled applications, workflow, CRM, and so on)
+    Collect the details about any applications that work with existing systems, such as mail enabled applications, workflow, CRM, and so on
   :::column-end:::
   :::column:::